Yahara-Software/dan-stoffels-adventurer-journey-be/README.md

 You are an adventurer trying to navigate to a destination using specific directional instructions.
 Adventurer Journey will run your instructions and determine the distance from your destination to the starting point as the crow flies.

 ## Running The Program
-You must have python installed on your local machine, then clone this repository down.
+You must have [python](https://www.python.org/downloads/) installed on your local machine, then clone this repository.

 ### Windows
 1. Navigate to your local repository with File Explorer or from the command line.